Network Charges

 Detailed Explanation

 Network charges make up a significant part of electricity and gas prices.
 They cover the costs for expanding, operating, and maintaining energy networks.
+For electricity, they averaged around 9.3 ct/kWh nationwide in 2026, roughly a quarter of the electricity price (source: strom-report, as of 2026).

-Components of network charges: - Annual capacity charge (basic price for grid connection) - Working price (per kWh consumed) - Metering operation - Billing
+Components of network charges: - Annual capacity charge (basic price for the grid connection) - Working price (per kWh consumed) - Metering operation - Billing

 Calculation Formula